Office Safety Hazards: A List of Common Workplace Risks

 Proper maintenance, regular cleaning, and filtration of all systems – including the heating, air conditioning, and ventilating system – can greatly improve the air quality in your office.

 Training your workers in fire safety will prevent one of the most common office hazards.
 There are more fire-related office safety hazards than most employers imagine.
 In addition to the devastating potential for serious injuries and death, fire can destroy valuable equipment and documents.
 Preventing fire hazards in your office should be one of your highest priorities.
 Office materials are usually highly combustible, and many of them may emit toxic fumes when on fire.

 Managers should be obligated to regularly check for fire hazards and find ways to minimize them.
 Regular inspections that include checking if all the cords are plugged in correctly and if all the fire extinguishers are easily approachable should be mandatory.
 This fire extinguisher short talk reviews how, when and if to use fire extinguishers.

-If you’re looking to reduce office safety hazards and improve your workplace environment quality, FFVA Mutual is here to help!
+If you’re looking to reduce office safety hazards and improve the quality of your office environment, FFVA Mutual is here to help!
 As leaders in workers’ compensation insurance, we’re proud to offer safety training resources including checklists, learning materials, and forms by topic, all backed by industry state links and respectful resources.
-Contact us to learn more
+Contact us to learn more.